Benefits of Posting in the Virginia Henderson Global Nursing e-Repository

 - Ability to quantify impact of posted works via built-in statistics features.
 Track item views and file downloads, plus follow social media mentions via Altmetric.

-- Permanent web link to each submission that may be listed on a resume, personal/faculty web page, tenure dossier, or curriculum vitae
+- Permanent web link to each submission that may be listed on a resume, personal/faculty web page, tenure dossier, or curriculum vitae.
+No more dead links!

-Benefits to schools of nursing, nursing organizations, hospitals and healthcare facilities (group(s)):
+Benefits to nursing organizations, hospitals and healthcare facilities (group(s)):

 - Increased visibility via a repository collection homepage bearing the name and logo of the group.
 (The homepage has a permanent link so the group may feel free to post the link on their website and promotional materials.)

-- Free and convenient means to preserve, organize, and share approved student, or corporately-authored work with a worldwide scholarly and clinical audience.
+- Free and convenient means to preserve, organize, and share approved staff, or corporately-authored work with a worldwide scholarly and clinical audience.

 - Strengthened impact of the group’s mission and research interests through association with this STTI-backed resource.